-During the summer of 2012, Compact for America, Inc. commissioned a nationwide poll from one of the leading pollsters in the country, McLaughlin & Associates, to assess what policy reforms could command supermajority support from the American people and whether the Compact's balanced budget amendment in particular was politically viable.
+During the summer of 2012, Compact for Ameri-

+ca, Inc. commissioned a nationwide poll from one of the leading pollsters in the country, McLaughlin & Associates, to assess what policy reforms could command supermajority support from the American people and whether the Compact's balanced budget amendment in particular was politically viable.
 McLaughlin concluded, "Six in ten voters favor a balanced budget amendment and at least 70% favor Compact for America's specific and common sense proposals to rein in the federal deficit.
-These survey results demonstrate that Compact for America has the potential to obtain broad support."
-39
+Subsequent polling in Texas and Alabama by West-Third Group during the spring of 2015, further confirmed supermajority support for the specific policy components of the Compact for a Balanced Budget at between 60% to 68% of registered voters.
+These survey results demonstrate that the Compact has the potential to obtain broad support."